actions/checkout/README.md

 The auth token is persisted in the local git config.
 This enables your scripts to run authenticated git commands.
 The token is removed during post-job cleanup.
 Set `persist-credentials: false` to opt-out.

 When Git 2.18 or higher is not in your PATH, falls back to the REST API to download the files.

+## A note about your `$GITHUB_WORKSPACE`
+On windows runner's this path is the working directory of your github runner + repo name x2.
+The issue is that long repo names may result in exceeding the windows file name length restrictions, expecially if you count adding npm installers and other package management systems.
+The naming format is the same for linux/macOS runners, however they do not have the same limitations Windows has.

+    d:\gh\01\_work\very-long-repo-name\very-long-repo-name\

+This particular codebase has been modified to allow the `path` parameter to use parent folder structure.

+    path: '..\..\repo-workingdir'
+    allow_parent_path: true

+Results in a working directory:

+    d:\gh\01\_work\repo-workingdir

+In the end this is better than what we had before.
+However the original working directory will still be required.
+Also note it's possible this can be dangerous so be careful using this feature.

 # What's new